 Within the massive area that encompasses the Abruzzo, Lazio, and Molise National Park, lie the Mainarde Mountains and the Upper Volturno Valley.
-These majestic peaks are limestone massifs whose peaks are among the highest in the Molise region.
+These majestic peaks are limestone massifs among the highest in the Molise region.

 Plants, Animals, and Mountain Peaks

 Above 1,000 meters of altitude, the slopes are covered with large beech woods.
 The Apennine fauna finds its ideal habitat in these areas: deer, wolves, eagles, bears, and chamois are the undisturbed owners of these glades, woods, grasslands, and ravines.
 In spring, the blooms that include many varieties of wild orchids color the landscape in vibrant shades.
 The rivers swell with melted snow into the Volturno, the most important river in southern Italy.